 A caravan is any structure designed or adapted for human habitation which is capable of being moved from one place to another (whether by being towed, or by being transported on a motor vehicle or trailer) and any motor vehicle so designed or adapted, but not railway rolling stock which is for the time being on rails forming part of a railway system, or a tent.

-- Single caravan used by a person for not more than two nights and 28 days in 12 months;
+- A single caravan used by a person for not more than two consecutive nights for a maximum of 28 days in any 12 months;

 - Sites occupied and supervised by exempted organisations such as the Caravan Club (exempted organisations);

 - Sites operated and owned by a local council, county councils or regional councils.

 Why do I need a caravan site licence?

 In addition to planning permission, all caravan and residential parks need a site licence to operate, issued by the local authority (East Staffordshire Borough Council), to help ensure housing standards are met for the health and safety of residents.